xrosecky/differ/docs/tests.rst

      - examples/images_01/14/output-exiftool.raw
      - :green:`OK`

-To create a new test for s new image:
+To create a new test for a new image:

 1) Go to the appropriate test class
 2) Create a new method copying the previous test with @Test annotation
 3) Import the image properties with @Resource (these are the properties from context file).
-Change in the method all imports to this file.
+Change in the method all imports to point to this file.
-4) Create resources in appropriate test context file in /resources by copying previous context (if there is one for same image format, choose that one as many properties are already in the correct category)
+4) Create resources in appropriate test context file in /resources by copying previous test already in the context file
-5) Change name of context files to reflect the import done in 3) with @Resource
+5) Change the names of the copied data to reflect the import done in 3) with @Resource 5a) If it's the first time running the test, add a line in test method to fetch context metadata before running the test: TestHelper.printTransformedMetadata(List<ResultTransformer.Entry> transformedData, LinkedHashMap signProperties); Add the output to appropiate context file as created in 3).
-6) Run tests.
-If it's the first test for the particular image format, there is a big chance some properties need to be deleted/added or moved to ignored/special properties.
+6) Run JUnit tests.
+Inspect results and move properties to ignored if they should pass even though they don't match with other extractors metadata.